Skip to Content

 Grouchy Ladybug Craft For Kids [Free Template]

-On a rainy spring day, it’s so nice to cuddle up with a good book and read with the kids.
+It’s so nice to cuddle up with a good book on a rainy spring day and read with the kids.
 We love Eric Carle’s book, The Grouchy Ladybug, so we wanted to continue the fun and bring a character to life!

 That’s how we came up with this grouchy ladybug craft for kids to make.
-When they get done with the story, they can make either the grouchy ladybug or the friendly ladybug with this craft.
+When they finish the story, they can make either the grouchy ladybug or the friendly ladybug with this craft.

 Also, check out some more cool spring crafts to plan another fun project with the kids!